peteryuhang/Computer-Systems-A-Programmer-Perspective/ch9/ch9.md

 ##### Linux Page Fault Exception Handling

-- kernel’s page fault handler performs the following steps:
+- kernel's page fault handler performs the following steps:
   1. Is virtual address A legal?
     - The fault handler searches the list of area structs, comparing A with the vm_start and vm_end in each area struct (in practice, search in a tree)
     - Not legal -> triggers a segmentation fault